- About the Program

 Students receive Credit/No Credit as a grade for the internship.

 Identification, location, and selection of the site are the responsibility of the student.

 The internship site should be a health-related facility or program with a health-related professional acting as the intern preceptor.

-The site should be able to offer the student experiences in at least one or more of the competencies contained in the Seven Areas of Responsibilities for Health Educators Specialists.
+The site should be able to offer the student experiences in at least one or more of the competencies contained in the Eight Areas of Responsibilities for Health Educators Specialists.